The extension system

 For (1), extensions are implemented using single-spa parcels (opens in a new tab).

-.
-For frameworks such as React, helper components may exist (e.g., ExtensionSlot
+For (2) you can use the registerExtensionSlot() function together with renderExtension().
+For frameworks such as React, helper components may exist (e.g., ExtensionSlot).

 {

-extensions: [
+"extensions": [

 {

-id: "foo",
+"name": "foo",

-component: "fooComponent"
+"component": "fooComponent"

 ]